-With regard to the antecedents of conflicts, there is strong need to include new perspectives that are already well established in the family business research but seem to be less related to conflict.
-One of these perspectives could be Socio-Emotional Wealth (SEW) which clearly emerged in only one contribution to our review (Sciascia et al., 2014).
-SEW has received a lot of attention lately and its preservation surely leads to conflicts (Vardaman & Gondo, 2014).
+With regard to the antecedents of conflicts, there is a strong need to include new perspectives that are already well established in the family business research but seem to be less related to conflict.
+One of these perspectives could be SEW which clearly emerged in only one contribution to our review (Sciascia et al., 2014).
+SEW has received a lot of attention lately and its preservation surely leads to conflicts (Vardaman and Gondo, 2014).
 In relation to conflicts, we can see the necessity of a more procedural approach to the topic.
 For example, little is known about conflict and conflict resolution in the family business domain.
-Models from the traditional literature of conflict management, such as the Zone of Possible Agreement (ZOPA) (Pinkley, 1990), may be particularly relevant in family firms due to the possibility of having a multiplicity of subjects involved in the decision-making process (Holt et al., 2017).
+Models from the traditional literature of conflict management, such as the zone of possible agreement (Pinkley, 1990), may be particularly relevant in family firms because of the possibility of having a multiplicity of subjects involved in the decision-making process (Holt et al., 2017).
 The first level of outcomes, that we interpreted as growth dynamics, is probably one of the theoretical elements best defined.
-However, especially in terms of professionalisation, the problem of how to structure an integrative system of Human Resource Management is still understudied (Chrisman et al., 2013).
+However, especially in terms of professionalisation, the problem of how to structure an integrative system of human resource management is still understudied (Chrisman et al., 2013).
 Finally, we can see that conflicts have a direct impact on performance, as seen in the green cluster, but this relation could be more complex than that.
 Indeed, as contributions from the blue cluster show, conflict also impacts growth dynamics which, in turn, affect performance.
-Thus, we may hypothesise that there is a double effect on performance, one direct and one indirect, via growth dynamics (Scascia, Mazzola et al., 2013).
+Thus, we may hypothesise that there is a double effect on performance, one direct and one indirect, via growth dynamics (Sciascia et al., 2013a).
 This consideration surely justifies more empirical studies on the topic.